-- 119 (1) Subject to Subsections 119(2) and 119(3), any main building shall have a minimum required streetwall stepback of: - (a) 2.5 metres for mid-rise buildings; - (b) 3.0 metres for tall mid-rise buildings; - (c) 6.0 metres for high-rise buildings in the Portland Street (PS) Special Area, as shown on Schedule 3A; or - (d) 4.5 metres for high-rise buildings elsewhere. - (2) No streetwall stepback is required for any main building that meets Clause 117(1)(b). - (3) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve. - (4) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.
+- 119 (1) Subject to Subsections 119(2) and 119(3), any main building shall have a minimum required streetwall stepback of: - a.
+2.5 metres for mid-rise buildings; - b.
+3.0 metres for tall mid-rise buildings; - c.
+6.0 metres for high-rise buildings in the Portland Street (PS) Special Area, as shown on Schedule 3A; or - d.
+4.5 metres for high-rise buildings elsewhere. - (2) No streetwall stepback is required for any main building that meets Clause 117(1)(b). - (3) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve provided that: - (a) each section not having a streetwall stepback does not exceed 14.0 metres in length along the streetline or transportation reserve; and - (b) there is a minimum required separation distance of 14.0 metres along the streetline or transportation reserve between sections not having a streetwall stepback

+(4) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.

-- 120 Subject to Subsections 120(2) and 120(3), the total combined width of all (1) cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 120(1) shall include portals, but exclude balconies and recessed pedestrian entrances. - (3) Where a development makes use of both Subsection 120(1) and Subsection 114(1), the combined streetwall exemptions shall not exceed 30% of the entire width of the streetwall.
+- (1) Subject to Subsections 120(2) and 120(3), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - (2) Cantilevered and recessed portions described in Subsection 120(1) shall include portals, but exclude balconies and recessed pedestrian entrances. - (3) Where a development makes use of both Subsection 120(1) and Subsection 114(1), the combined streetwall exemptions shall not exceed 30% of the entire width of the streetwall.